Las Vegas Bowl History

-Of the 35 bowl games licensed by the NCAA, the Las Vegas Bowl is now the 16th-oldest game overall and ranks No. 13 in age on a list of current bowls that have remained in one city during their entire history
+Of the 40 bowl games recognized by the NCAA, the Las Vegas Bowl is now the 16th-oldest game overall and ranks No. 13 in age on a list of current bowls that have remained in one city during their entire history

 Originally pitting the champions of the Big West and Mid-American conferences, the game’s initial offering was a nail-biter as Bowling Green held on to slip by Nevada 35-34 in what was hailed by many as the best bowl game that year.

 Known for the next decade as the first bowl each season, the event was switched to later in the month starting in 2001 when hometown entry UNLV defeated Arkansas on December 21.
-That was the same year that ESPN Regional Television (ERT), a subsidiary of ESPN Inc., assumed the ownership and management of the Las Vegas Bowl.
+That was the same year that ESPN Regional Television (ERT) now known as ESPN Events, a subsidiary of ESPN Inc., assumed the ownership and management of the Las Vegas Bowl.

 Games on Christmas Day and then Christmas Eve were staged before organizers settled on a pre-holiday kickoff to annually pit teams from the Pac-12 and Mountain West conferences against each other at Sam Boyd Stadium.

-Overall, the Mountain West and Pac-12 have met head-to-head 12 times in Las Vegas.
-No less than nine of the current members of the Pac-12 conference have appeared in the bowl and have forged a 7-6 overall record.
-Since the first Las Vegas Bowl was played in 1992, nine of the current 12 MW teams have appeared in the game a combined 15 times, compiling an 8-7 record.
+Overall, the Mountain West and Pac-12 have met head-to-head 13 times in Las Vegas, with the MW winning seven of those battles.
+No less than nine of the current members of the Pac-12 conference (all but Stanford, Colorado and Washington State) have appeared in the bowl while 10 of the current 12 MW teams have appeared in the game (all but Hawai'i and San Jose State).

 In its first 20 years of existence, the bowl attracted more than 380,000 out-of-town visitors and pumped nearly $206 million into the local economy in non-gaming revenue alone.